nxsNeuhaus/Python_Sudoku/README.md

 For ruinning the application run the main.py file.

 ---
-##Keys
+## Short keys
 ```
 F1 = Solve the Sudoku
 F2 = reset it to original
+F3 = get a random sudoku via. json api
-Del = removing the number standing in it, where your mouse is located
+Del or 0 = removing the number standing in it, where your mouse is located
 ```
 ---
 Manually solving is possible as well.